coderedcorp/coderedcms/docs/how_to/add_tracking_scripts.rst

 ----------------

-There are two types of Google Analytics accounts --- "Universal Analytics" (generally for accounts created before 2021) and "Google Analtyics 4":
+There are two types of Google Analytics accounts --- "Universal Analytics" (generally for accounts created before 2021) and "Google Analytics 4":

 * **Universal Analytics** account IDs begin with **UA-**